 Why Else Do I Need a VPN?

-Recruitment sites check on the location of visitors and block them from applying for jobs in the USA if they detect that the applicant is not in the country.
-News websites will send out an “international version” to visitors who are not in the USA, so you aren’t allowed to read the same news items if you are abroad.
-Even banks, such as Citibank, Wells Fargo, or Bank of America may block you from checking your account online from outside of the USA.
+Recruitment sites check on the location of visitors and block them from applying for jobs in the US if they detect that the applicant is not in the country.
+News websites will send out an “international version” to visitors who are not in the US, so you aren’t allowed to read the same news items if you are abroad.
+Even banks, such as Citibank, Wells Fargo, or Bank of America may block you from checking your account online from outside of the US.

 A VPN negotiates extra encryption security with a remote server that is beyond the local wifi system and the hacker won’t be able to crack that.